Belarus at the 1998 Winter Olympics: Men's tournament

-The Belorussian hockey team was put into the preliminaries for the Olympics.
-They won their group that featured Germany, France and Japan by beating France 4-0, Germany 8-2 and by drawing Japan 2-2.
+The Belarusian hockey team was put into the preliminaries for the Olympics.
+They won their group that featured Germany, France and Japan by beating France 4–0, Germany 8-2 and by drawing Japan 2-2.
 Their first place helped them to play in the final tournament.
-They were in group A and lost all 3 games 5-0 to Canada and identical scores of 5-2 to Sweden and the United States.
+They were in group A and lost all 3 games 5–0 to Canada and identical scores of 5–2 to Sweden and the United States.
 They finished last of group A and had to face the top spot in group B which was Russia.
 They lost 4-1 and got eliminated in the process from the tournament.
 They ended the tournament in 7th place.

 Preliminary round – group B

 Top team (shaded) advanced to the first round.